emssiyaaahh/CIS221-Course---My-Analytics-Application-Experience/README.md

 - **Loading, Organizing, Storing Data 1 & 2.ipynb** - Practical exercises on setting up data pipelines properly.
 Think of it as the foundation for any BI project.
 - **Quick Descriptives One.ipynb** - Summarizing data effectively.
 Useful for creating dashboards and business reports.

-All of these follow the **CRISP-DM Framework**, which is basically the standard roadmap for any data project in IS.

 ---

 ## What Actually Happened During Midterms?